Eli Whitney Debevoise: Early life

-Debevoise was born on December 14, 1899 in Manhattan, the son of Anne Farnam Whitney and Thomas McElrath Debevoise.
+Debevoise was born on December 14, 1899, in Manhattan, the son of Anne Farnam Whitney and Thomas McElrath Debevoise.
 He was named after his great-great grandfather, Eli Whitney, the inventor of the cotton gin.

 He graduated from the Hotchkiss School in Lakeville, Conn., in 1917 and subsequently enlisted in the U.S. Army, eventually attaining the rank of second lieutenant.

 Legal career

-He graduated from Yale University in 1921 and from the Harvard Law School in 1925.
+He graduated from Yale University in 1921 and from Harvard Law School in 1925.
 After graduation, Debevoise immediately joined his father’s Manhattan law practice, but later became an associate at Davis Polk & Wardwell, a firm headed by John W. Davis, the Democratic candidate for president in 1924.